MyUncleSam/KeyhelpOnOracleCloud/README.md

 ```bash
 unminimize
 ```
 You need to unminimize which takes about 1gb more space.
-If you do not a lot of things are missing which are needed for keyhelp (from software, features till log - yes by default there is no /var/log ...).
-Installing with the oracle minimized system keyhelp is not going to work.
+If you do not unminimize it, a lot of things are missing which are needed for keyhelp (from software, features till log - yes by default there is no /var/log ...).
+Installing with the oracle minimized system, keyhelp is not going to work.
 Even if you unminimize after the installation things are not working as expected.

-## install some stuff (optional)
+## install some stuff (I am using aptitude, feel free to use apt)
 ```bash
 apt update
 apt install aptitude